 Was I Fired for Discriminatory Reasons?

-By Canaan Suitt, J.D. | Last updated on February 22, 2024 Featuring practical insights from contributing attorney Sonya L. Smallets
+By Canaan Suitt, J.D. | Reviewed by John Devendorf, Esq. | Last updated on October 10, 2025 Featuring practical insights from contributing attorney Sonya L. Smallets

 If you’re a private-sector employee in the United States and you aren’t a member of a union, chances are you work at will.
 In essence, at-will employment means an employer can fire an employee at any time and for any reason.
 If that sounds unsettling, it’s important to know the exception to the rule: An employer can’t fire employees for illegal reasons.
-Leading examples of wrongful termination include:
+Examples of wrongful termination include:

-• Employment discrimination.
+• Employment discrimination

 “Employment discrimination occurs when an employee suffers an adverse employment action because of their membership in a protected class,” says Sonya Smallets, an employment law attorney at Minnis & Smallets in San Francisco, California.
 Learn more about employee rights against discrimination below.

-• Genetic Information Nondiscrimination Act of 2008 prohibits genetic information discrimination.
+• Genetic Information Nondiscrimination Act of 2008.
+Prohibits genetic information discrimination.

-Federal anti-discrimination laws are enforced by several government agencies, notably the U.S. Equal Employment Opportunity Commission (EEOC).
 Depending on where you live, state law may go beyond the baseline set by federal anti-discrimination law.
 In other states, employees have to rely solely on federal protections.

 Protections Against Workplace Harassment